 Revenues are recognized on an accrual basis when energy is delivered, while the communities are billed using budget rates.
 Differences between the accrued rate and the billed rate are collected from or returned to the members via a tracker in subsequent periods.
-The amount to be paid to members (a regulatory liability) at December 31, 2020 and 2019 was \$17.6 million and \$51.6 million, respectively.
-The regulatory liability is included in accrued liabilities in the consolidated statements of net position at December 31, 2020 and 2019.
+The amount to be paid to IMPA (a regulatory asset) at December 31, 2021 was \$13.4 million.
+The amount to be paid to members (a regulatory liability) at December 31, 2020 was \$17.6 million.
+The regulatory asset is included in other current assets and the regulatory liability is included in accrued liabilities in the consolidated statements of net position at December 31, 2021 and 2020, respectively.